HomagGroup/HOMAG-Connect/Applications/IntelliDivide/README.md

 2. [Importing a structured file (Excel, CSV, PNX, ...)]()
 3. [Importing a standardized ZIP file]()

-Please refer to the linked pages for detailed samples ane explanations.
+Please refer to the linked pages for detailed samples and explanations.

 For all optimization requests, you can specify the optimization name, the machine, and the parameters to be used.